-If you want to offer this workshop for your library staff, an Ohio Ready to Read early literacy trainer can come to your library to lead Early Literacy 101.
+If you want to offer this workshop for your library staff, an Ohio Ready to Read early literacy trainer can come to your library to lead Early Literacy 101, or facilitate the online workshop for your staff.
 There is no charge for this workshop.
 It is free for the host library and for all attendees.
 To be eligible to host Early Literacy 101 at your library, you must arrange for 20-35 attendees.
 You may invite staff from neighboring and area libraries to participate, to reach a minimum of 20 library attendees.
 You may also open the workshop to area child care workers and other early childhood professionals, up to a maximum of 35 people.
 ORTR can help to publicize your workshop and can handle outside registrations.
 Please note that all ORTR trainers are full-time working librarians, and ORTR cannot guarantee availability of a trainer on your preferred date.

 To request a workshop, simply complete the training request form.